 Elected to office in 2015, Bob served on the Campbell County Board of Supervisors and completed his term in December of 2019.
 During his time on the board, Bob was known for his staunch positions on reducing taxes and regulations, encouraging economic growth, and prioritizing funding for law enforcement and public safety.
 In addition, Bob was a vocal supporter of the Second Amendment, preservation of our right-to-work laws, and protector of the rights of individual property owners.

-Bob has been married to Tracey for 32 years and is the proud father of three grown children: Patrick, Sydney, and Conner.
+Bob has been married to Tracey for over 30 years and is the proud father of three grown children: Patrick, Sydney, and Conner.